poornimah67-blip/Python-programs/README.md

 14. pgm to check leap year
 15.pgm to check consonant or vowel
 16. pgm to check alphabet,digits or special character
 17. pgm to know maximum of three numbers
+18. pgm to know maximum of 2 numbers